wp-plugins/all-in-one-facebook-like-widget/readme.txt

 == Screenshots ==

-1. Widget admin section of Facebook like widget Plugin
+1. Widget admin section of this plugin / widget
-2. Sidebar front-end Facebook Like widget Plugin
+2. Sidebar front-end of widget
+2. Entire page with the Facebook Like Widget

 == Changelog ==

+= 1.1 =
+ - Added language selector with all of the Facebook languages, including Frysian, Limburgian, Leetspeak, Upside down and pirate!

 = 1.0 =
+ - Refactored old code
+ - Added border-option
+ - Changed form layout
-First version released to the public
+ - First version released to the public

 = 0.0 =
-Initial version, that was called HC Facebook Like Widget
+ - Initial version, known as HC Facebook Like Widget